fusioncharts/dev_centre_docs/getting-started/ruby-on-rails/install-using-ruby-on-rails.md

 > It is recommended that you copy the `js` folder from within fusioncharts-suite-xt to your project's JavaScript folder.

-* The download package also contains `fusioncharts-rails` file under `fusioncharts-suite-xt > integrations > serverside-extensions > ror` folder.
+* The download package also contains `fusioncharts-rails` file under `fusioncharts-suite-xt > integrations > ror` folder.
 This folder will also contain Ruby on Rails FusionCharts native Export Handlers.
 The folder structure is shown below:

 ![Ruby on Rails Js Folder]({% site.baseurl %}/gif/ror-folder-structure.gif)

 > If you are using 3.12.2 or older versions, download v3.13.0 to get the `ror` folder in the FusionCharts Suite XT package.

-> It is recommended that you copy the `ror` folder from within `fusioncharts-suite-xt > integrations > serverside-extensions > ror` to your project's JavaScript folder.
+> It is recommended that you copy the `ror` folder from within `fusioncharts-suite-xt > integrations > ror` to your project's JavaScript folder.

 Copy the JavaScript files from above and paste them in the `vendor/assets/javascripts/fusioncharts/` folder.